tiwarylab/State-Predictive-Information-Bottleneck/README.md

 ﻿

 # SPIB -- State Predictive Information Bottleneck
 SPIB is a deep learning-based framework that learns the reaction coordinates from high dimensional molecular simulation trajectories.
 Please read and cite this manuscript when using SPIB: https://aip.scitation.org/doi/abs/10.1063/5.0038198.
 Here is an implementation of SPIB in Pytorch.
+Please check our demonstrative colab [demo](https://github.com/tiwarylab/State-Predictive-Information-Bottleneck/blob/main/SPIB_Demo.ipynb) and [tutorials](https://github.com/tiwarylab/SPIB-plumed-masterclass-2022).
 A ```spib``` package can also be found at https://pypi.org/project/spib/.

 ## Data Preparation